gigerlin/easyRPC/README.md

   console.log(err);
 });
 ```
 Each remote object is allocated a unique session ID (see the debug section for details).
 Several remote objects can be created on the same remote class.
 They will all get a unique session ID.
-For example, one can create Bob and Alice are remote employees.
+For example, one can create Bob and Alice as remote employees.
 Bob and Alice will have their own data and sessions...

 ### Server Side
 On the server side, a server is required to instantiate the requested remote objects and process the method invocations.
 The server is based upon the express web framework.